MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-application.md

 1. Copy and paste the token you got in the previous step into [JWT](https://jwt.ms) in order to decode it.
 1. Validate that you get a 'roles' claim with the desired permissions
-1. In the following image, you can see a decoded token acquired from an app with permissions to all of Microsoft Cloud App Security's roles:
+1. In the following image, you can see a decoded token acquired from an app with permissions to all Microsoft Defender for Cloud Apps roles:

 ![Image of token validation](media/webapp-decoded-token.png)

-## Use the token to access Microsoft Cloud App Security API
+## Use the token to access Microsoft Defender for Cloud Apps API

 1. Choose the API you want to use.
-For more information, see [Cloud App Security APIs](api-introduction.md).
+For more information, see [Defender for Cloud Apps APIs](api-introduction.md).
 1. Set the authorization header in the http request you send to "Bearer {token}" (Bearer is the authorization scheme).
 1. The expiration time of the token is one hour.
 You can send more than one request with the same token.